Native to (or naturalized in) Oregon:

 - Sun.
 A tough, durable tree, does best in poor sites.
 Can withstand wetness, dryness, wind, and heat.
 Early settlers of the Great Plains used osage-orange for hedgerows.
 The closely planted trees and the thorny branches formed impenetrable hedgerows to fence in livestock.
 Many hedgerows remain to this day even though the enclosed fields are now used to raise crops, not livestock.

-- Hardy to USDA Zone 4 Native to Arkansas to Oklahoma and Texas, but often grown outside the area and naturalized in much of the eastern U.S. There are several selected forms in the nursery trade, the most desirable being male trees that are more or less thornless.
+- Hardy to USDA Zone 4 Native to Arkansas to Oklahoma and Texas, but often grown outside the area and naturalized in much of the eastern U.S. There are several selected forms in the nursery trade, the most desirable being male (fruitless) trees that are more or less thornless.
 One is 'White Shield', this selection had the fewest thorns in Kansas trials and no thorns when grown at the J. Frank Schmidt nursery in Oregon.
 It has an upright spreading habit, 35 ft tall with a 35 ft canopy width, and with glossy dark green leaves which turn yellow in fall.

 - Maclura: after William Maclura (1763-1840), American geologist. pomifera: apple-bearing.

-- Corvallis: south of the bike path about half-a-block east of the intersection of Philomath Boulevard and 15th St., somewhat hidden.
+- Corvallis: female tree south of the bike path about half-a-block east of the intersection of Philomath Boulevard and 15th St., somewhat hidden.

 Click image to enlarge